|4.4||243 Ratings | 209 Reviews|

 Tourist Places To Visit In Dwarka

-Dwarka is considered as one of the seven holiest cities for Hindus and is one of the seven most ancient cities of the world.
+Dwarka is considered one of the seven holiest cities for Hindus and is one of the seven most ancient cities of the world.
 It derives its name from the Sanskrit word dvar meaning door or gate and is part of the four dhams in India, the others being Badrinath, Puri and Rameswaram.
 This port town was once the kingdom of Shri Krishna and today stands testimony to that heritage.
-From Bet Dwarka to the Dwarkadeesh Temple, here are the tourist places to visit in Dwarka.
+From Bet Dwarka to the Dwarkadish Temple, from Dwarka Beach to the Lighthouse, here are the many tourist places to visit in Dwarka.

 Associated with Lord Krishna, a Hindu god, Dwarka has been a historical tourist destination for overseas as well as Indian travelers.
 Its importance is derived from the India epic Mahabharata and in its beautiful glorious past with palaces, ponds and gardens which were submerged immediately after the time of Lord Krishna.
 It is therefore an obvious choice of research and study by not just archeologists but also historians, scientists and architects.